topo-gps/ios-manual/en/compass_direction.rst

 Creating a compass direction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To add a compass direction to the map, tap :ref:`Menu > Search` and select the tab 'Compass direction' above the keyboard.
+To add a compass direction to the map, tap :ref:`Menu <sec-menu>` > Search and select the tab 'Compass direction' above the keyboard.

 The compass direction screen will appear like in the figure below: